aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 ### Software Installation

-NOTE: If using AWS Cloud9, you need only fork the repository, as the other software is pre-installed.
+NOTE: If using AWS Cloud9, you need only fork the repository, and proceed to [AWS Environment Bootstrapping](#aws-environment-bootstrapping), as the other software is pre-installed.

 1. **AWS CLI** - make sure you have AWS CLI configured on your system.
 If not, refer to [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more details.

-1. **Python** - make sure you have Python SDK installed on your system.
-We recommend Python 3.9 and above.
+1. **Python** - make sure you have [Python](https://www.python.org/downloads/) installed on your system.
+Python 3.9 and above is required.

+1. **Node.js and CDK** - Python CDK requires [Node.js](https://nodejs.org/en/download/package-manager/) and the [Node.js CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to be installed on your system

 1. **GitHub Fork** - we recommend you [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so you are in control of deployed resources.